marcohenning/recommendation-system/README.md

 ## Usage

-Clone this repository.
+Clone this repository (either by using the command below or downloading it from GitHub manually).

 ```
 git clone https://github.com/marcohenning/recommendation-system.git
 ```

-Install Python if you do not already have it.
+Install Python 3 if you do not already have it.

-Install the UI library PyQt6.
+Install the required libraries (PyQt6 is used to create the user interface).

 ```
-pip install PyQt6
+pip install -r requirements.txt
 ```

 Run `src/main.py` to start the application.

-## To-Do

-* Add an explanation for each evaluation method
-* Explain how the scores are calculated (i.e., why was a certain criteria rated as 4/10?)
-* Improve time & budget to use actual values instead of low, medium and high
-* More in-depth explanations for why methods were discarded